-Gladstone City Library has a Local Collection Room which houses the local history collection and family history resources, along with microform materials; information about our onsite resources is on our History & Genealogy page.
+Gladstone City Library’s Local Collection Room houses the local history collection and family history resources, including microform materials; information about our onsite resources is on our History & Genealogy page.

 Family History from Beginner to Advanced

+Browse these useful sites for one that suits your needs!
+Each one has tips, guides, and resources for family history research.
 Experienced at researching your family history but stuck?
-These sites can help you get on your way again.
+These may help you get on your way again.

 State Library of Queensland provides guides and resources to research your family tree.